strimzi/strimzi.github.io/_posts/2020-08-05-using-open-policy-agent-with-strimzi-and-apache-kafka.md

 This is currently not supported in Strimzi using the `simple` authorization.
 But this example shows how it can be implemented using Open Policy Agent.

-We will use 3 different group: consumers, producers and admins.
+We will use 3 different groups: consumers, producers and admins.
 For each of these groups, we will need to define the set of operations they will be allowed to use.
-We will also add some helper rules to help us evaluate whether the operation we are authorizing belongs into one of these groups:
+We will also add some helper rules to help us evaluate whether the operation we are authorizing belongs into one of these groups or not:

 ```rego
 consumer_operations = {